xieyuheng/inner/topics/logic-programming/predicate-logic-as-a-programming-language.md

 call in the end goal statement `Cn` matches the name of no procedure in `S`.

+- **Xie:** Note that, the author call "a goal statements `C1`" I call "a list of goals" -- `A1, A2, ...`.

+  And the author say "a sequence of goal statements `C1, ..., Cn` such that ..."
+  I say "a list of solutions such that ...".

 Fig. 1 illustrates the only successful computation determined by the program (F1), (F2), activated by the initial goal statement (F3), and employing the criterion of selecting procedure calls of the form `Fact(s, t)` in preference to calls of the form `Times(s', t', u')`.

-- **Xie:** The phrase "in preference to" already means a search strategy.
+- **Xie:** The phrase "in preference to" already means a search strategy, i.e. guesses are given for the non-deterministic search.

+  Maybe we can design a syntax for writing deduction just like this, i.e. given the guesses.

 **Fig. 1.
 A computation of the factorial of 2.**